 So the three most likely options for you to continue coverage when your existing life insurance policy ends are:

-- Extend the policy on a year-to-year basis – Expensive, but a simple way to keep your coverage going.
+- Extend term life insurance policy on a year-to-year basis — Expensive, but a simple way to keep your coverage going.

 - Convert the policy to a permanent policy — Expensive, but you can get lifetime coverage even if you are in poor health.